abpframework/abp/docs/en/Migration-Guides/Abp-7_0.md

 ```
 ## Lepton X Google-Font
 If you are using leptonx, that has google fonts.
 The fonts was added builtin lepton file. it moved seperated file.
-So the abp user should add font-bundle in the angular.json. ( Projects > 'your-app-name' > architect > build > options > styles )
+So the abp user should add font-bundle in the angular.json. ( under the 'yourProjectName' > 'architect' > 'build' > 'options' >'styles' )

 // for the lepton x lite
 ```json